Feyerabend/vm/debug/README.md

 ### Line editor with logger: ed2.py

 The second editor 'ed2.py' have a built in logger.
-Hardcoded 'log.txt'.
+Otherwise it is almost the same as 'ed.py'.
+There are always room for improvement, but cut off with regards to pegagogical values.

+The second editor, 'ed2.py', includes a built-in logger, which distinguishes it from 'ed.py'.
+Despite this improvement, the functionality remains largely similar to the previous version.
+The 'log.txt' is hardcoded for every text that runs through the editor.
+(This could be made more dynamic as an option at the command line, e.g. connecting a log to only one text file.)

+Logs can look like:

 ```log
 2024-07-26 19:57:36 | LOAD | NAME = trad.txt